polkadot-developers/polkadot-docs/infrastructure/validators/rewards-payout.md

 However, despite this increased variance, rewards tend to even out over time due to the continuous rotation of para-validators across eras.
 The network's design ensures that over multiple eras, each validator has an equal opportunity to participate in para-validation, eventually leading to a balanced distribution of rewards.

-??? function "Probability in Staking Rewards"
+??? interface "Probability in Staking Rewards"

     This should only serve as a high-level overview of the probabilistic nature for staking rewards.